Academic Calendar

 3 Credits Weekly (2-2-0)

 Students expand their website design skill set and user experience design knowledge to code responsive websites using HTML and CSS.
-They learn how their design decisions are affected by a greater knowledge of the web technology that is used to build their websites.
-Information architecture is also emphasized, where students must label, structure and prioritize content according to client needs and target audience profiles.
+They learn how their design decisions are affected by a greater knowledge of the web technology that is used to build websites.
+They learn how to employ semantic tags and create proper HTML structures to enhance website accessibility.
 Responsive design concepts, processes and techniques are also taught to ensure websites are usable and engaging in a mobile, tablet or desktop environment.
 Students also learn how to publish their websites on the Internet.

 DESN 342